Pac-Man World 3: Gameplay

 The game introduces several notable changes compared to previous Pac-Man World titles, placing a greater emphasis on action and combat elements while retaining the traditional platforming mechanics that have defined the series.
-In this installment, the gameplay retains familiar elements, such as the collection of pellets and fruit, which continue to grant points.
+Retained gameplay elements include the collection of pellets and fruit, which continue to grant points.
 A new feature has been added to each level, where players can find five 25th Anniversary Pac-Man Statues.
-Collecting all five statues within a level rewards the player with 2500 points and unlocks a bonus, encouraging players to fully explore the levels.
+Collecting all five statues within a level rewards the player with 2500 points and unlocks a bonus.

 The Butt-Bounce move has been modified from previous versions, now limiting Pac-Man to a maximum of three consecutive bounces.
 The third bounce creates a small shockwave that extends the attack's radius, providing players with a strategic advantage in combat.
 Similarly, the Rev-Roll move, which was first introduced in earlier titles, functions similarly but with added flexibility.
 Players can now stop the Rev-Roll before it launches by pressing the jump button, allowing for more precise control.
 This move also has expanded utility, as it can activate certain machines and summon Pinky and Clyde through specific Summon Points scattered throughout the levels.

 New gameplay mechanics further diversify the player's actions.
 A punching mechanic has been added, allowing Pac-Man to engage in direct combat with enemies.
 The game also features acrobatic pole maneuvers, such as swinging and climbing, adding new platforming challenges and increasing the complexity of navigation.
 B-Doings, a recurring feature in the Pac-Man series, return but now launch Pac-Man in a fixed direction, rather than allowing player control over the trajectory.
 Another addition is the Pac-Dot Chains, generated by machines activated with colored crystals.
 These chains offer both aesthetic appeal and gameplay advantages, unlocking rewards and enhancing the experience.